SkynetLabs/blocker/README.md

 possible.
 This to prevent the persistence of abusive skylinks in the database and/or log files.

+# Sync

+A portal operator can bootstrap the blocklist by defining a set of portal urls in the environment variable `BLOCKER_PORTALS_SYNC`, which is a comma separated list of portal URLs.
+The blocker will periodically fetch the blocklist and compare it against the local database, it will add the missing hashes to the local database.

 # AllowList

 The blocker service can only block skylinks which are not in the allow list.